OpenStackOnRaPi/ostackinstall/README.md

 1. Stop NetworkManager, and and start systemd-networkd

-   _Note: for some historical reasons, we use networkd for defining persistent configuration of network devices on our RaPis; one can use NetworkManager for this, but it will be necessary to convert respective network constructs from networkd to NetworkManager notation (different form the one used by networkd)._
+   _Note: for some historical reasons, we use networkd to have persistent configuration of network devices on our RaPis; one can use NetworkManager for this, but it will be necessary to convert respective network constructs from networkd to NetworkManager notation (NetworkManager notation is different form the one used by networkd)._

   ```
 $ sudo systemctl stop NetworkManager